adityas129/NBA-Analysis/Ideas.md

     -maybe SEO ranks?

+  - Betting agencies and growth due to Raptors
+    - 1xbet etc.

   - Advertising Return of Investment
      -Potentially look at increase of advertising costs after every Toronto win (incumbent upon the assumption that GSW was going to sweep)